kyshr/asap-roadworthy-test-backend/README.md

 }
 ```

+**Auto-Generated Fields:**
+- `bookingNumber`: Automatically generated in format `BK-{timestamp}-{random}` when a new booking is created.
+This field cannot be provided by the user and is guaranteed to be unique.

 **Indexes:**
 - Compound index on `{ customer: 1, deletedAt: 1 }` for efficient querying of non-deleted bookings
+- Unique index on `bookingNumber` (sparse) to ensure uniqueness

 ### Message Model